Spending habits: Savers vs. Spenders

 Spenders are significantly different.
 And, though it may seem that spending money is a bad thing, that’s not necessarily true.
 The following are some examples of how spenders react in various lending situations:

-- You are more willing to buy something you want or need right away instead of waiting.
+– You’re more willing to buy something you want or need right away instead of waiting.

 – You feel confident in your ability to get what you want; you don’t think twice about buying that new gadget as soon as it is released.

-- You are more willing to take risks, including with investments.
+– You’re more willing to take risks, including with investments.

 – You may not put away as much as you could for retirement.

-- You aren’t necessarily stressed out about money.
+– And you aren’t necessarily stressed out about money.